Answers to Frequently Asked Questions About...

 If you have sex without using other contraception, your regular birth control fails, or you are made to have sex against your will, take action right away to learn what your options are.
 Even though emergency contraception is often called the “morning after pill” or “day after pill,” it may be effective for up to 5 days (120 hours) after unprotected sex.

-In the United States, there are two different kinds of emergency contraceptive pills available: ulipristal acetate (ella) and progestin-only (Plan B One-Step, Next Choice One Dose, Next Choice and Levonorgestrel Tablets).
+In the United States, there are two different kinds of emergency contraceptive pills available: ulipristal acetate (ella) and progestin-only (Plan B One-Step, Next Choice One Dose, My Way,and Levonorgestrel Tablets).

 ella is a prescription-only product.
 It is more effective than progestin-only EC, particularly on the 5th day after sex. ella is more likely to work when taken closer to ovulation than progestin-only pills; this is important because women have the highest chance of getting pregnant, and are most likely to be having sex, immediately before the egg is released.
 In clinical studies, the effectiveness of ella did not decline over a 5-day period; however, what's important for each individual woman is where is you are in your menstrual cycle (how close you are to ovulation).
 If you are close to ovulation, EC may not be able to prevent pregnancy if you wait 5 days.
 Therefore, the best thing to do is take EC as soon as you can get it.

-Plan B One-Step, Next Choice One Dose, Next Choice and Levonorgestrel Tablets can be purchased directly from the pharmacist by women and men aged 17 or older.
-Both contain the same total amount of progestin (1.5 mg).
-Plan B One-Step and Next Choice One Dose are just one pill that you take as soon as possible after sex.
-The instructions for Next Choice and Levonorgestrel Tablets (which contain 2 pills) say to take the first dose within 72 hours after sex and a second dose 12 hours later (however, studies show that you can take both pills at the same time).
-Studies show that progestin-only EC may be effective only through 4 days after sex.
+Plan B One-Step is now available directly on the shelf (check the family planning aisle) for women and men of any age - you don't need to show ID.
+Soon, the one-pill generic products Next Choice One Dose and My Way will also be available on the shelf, but you'll need to be 17 or older to purchase them (be prepared to show ID).
+The two-pill generic form, Levonorgestrel Tablets, is still available only from the pharmacist and can be purchased by women and men aged 17 or older.
+Both forms (the one-pill and the two-pill) contain the same total amount of progestin (1.5 mg).
+Plan B One-Step, My Way and Next Choice One Dose are just one pill that you take as soon as possible after sex.
+The instructions for Levonorgestrel Tablets (which contains 2 pills) say to take the first dose within 72 hours after sex and a second dose 12 hours later (however, studies show that you can take both pills at the same time).
+Studies show that progestin-only EC may be effective only through 4 or 5 days after sex.

 Click here for more detailed instructions for using daily birth control pills as emergency contraception.